 4. Medium Layered Cut

 As you age your hair changes and can, unfortunately, lose some of its shape and volume.
-The best way to give your hair back it’s life and bounce is to add layers.
-A medium length haircut with layers is a great option for many women.
+The best way to give your hair back its life and bounce is to add layers.
+A medium-length haircut with layers is a great option for many women.
 It’s light and youthful while still being womanly and polished.
-To achieve this look, have your stylist cut you hair so that the longest pieces graze your shoulders.
+To achieve this look, have your stylist cut your hair so that the longest pieces graze your shoulders.
 This length will add more movement to your hair as it breaks on your shoulders.
 Top layers should then be cut gradually shorter, discreetly finishing around the cheekbones and jaw.

 5. Medium Length with Bangs

 Medium length hair with bangs is a timeless style that looks great season after season.
 Easily worn curly or straight, this style is versatile and requires low maintenance.
 To nail this look, have your stylist cut your hair to finish a couple of inches past your shoulders to balance out your bangs.
 As heavy bangs can drag down the face and cast dark shadows, choose between side-swept or light front bangs.
 If you pick side-swept bangs, opt for either a shorter length that just hits the eyebrow or a longer length that seamlessly tapers into the rest of your hair.
 If you choose front bangs, however, ask your stylist to keep the look light, soft and choppy, to suit your medium length.